 Underused Housing Tax: avoid CRA penalties

-The Underused Housing Tax is a new annual tax on the ownership of vacant or underused housing in Canada.
-The tax is aimed at non-residents of Canada, but there are situations where Canadian citizens, residents, and corporations will be required to file a 6-page return for each of their owned residential properties.
+The Underused Housing Tax (UHT) is an annual federal tax on the ownership of vacant or underused housing in Canada.
+Originally intended to target non-resident, non-Canadian owners, the UHT also affected many Canadian citizens, residents, and corporations and required them to file a 6-page return for each of the residential properties as of 2022.

 Who must file & who must pay?